omarathon/json-listener/README.md

  - Directory to listen for files in.
  - Directory to generate the logs in.

 The listener may be run with the above data, listening in the input directory and generating a log within the input log directory.
+One is advisted to **run the listener in its own thread**, then to stop it by calling its **stop method**.

 ## Additional Listener Configuation